Have some questions?

 - ID photo - 35mm x 45mm taken within last 6 months, plain background, passport style

-- Outline of Intended Activities and Travel Plan – An itinerary outlining your tourism and travel plans only for each month of your proposed stay in Japan.
-This should be realistic, show why you’ve chosen specific places, and cover more than 7 months (and no longer than 12 months) of intended travel during your entire stay in Japan.
-This section should focus on travel and cultural experiences, not only focused on work, and should complement (not repeat) your motivational statement.
+- Outline of Intended Activities and Travel Plan - A proposed month-by-month itinerary outlining your travel and tourism plans in Japan.
+It should be realistic, explain why you’ve chosen specific locations, and cover between 7 and 12 months of your intended stay.
+The focus must be on travel and cultural experiences rather than just work or skiing, and it should complement, not repeat, your motivational statement.

-- Proof of funds - A UK or Ireland bank statement covering 3 months to either show:
+- Proof of funds - A UK or Ireland bank statement covering 3 months to show either:

-- £1,500 for UK/€1,600 for Irish participants in cleared funds along with appropriate evidence participants are in possession of flight ticket (see FAQs for more info on each Embassy's flight ticket requirements)
+- £1,500 for UK/€1,600 for Irish participants in cleared funds along with appropriate evidence participants are in possession of flight tickets (see FAQs for flight ticket requirements per each Embassy)

 - The statement must show the account holder’s name and UK or Ireland address.